Expungement of a Felony in New Jersey

 - Aggravated Sexual Assault

 - Aggravated Criminal Sexual Contact

 - False Imprisonment

 - Selling or Manufacturing Child Pornography

-Contact a Netcong NJ Expungement Lawyer to Discuss Your Case
+Contact Morris County Felony Expungement Lawyers to Discuss Your Case

 If you are eligible based on the above requirements, the knowledgeable criminal defense attorneys at the Tormey Law Firm can file for an expungement to potentially have these indictable offenses removed from your record.
 We will ensure that your expungement application is submitted, argued, and resolved as efficiently as possible.
 Contact us day or night at 866-949-6948, or use our online contact form to schedule a free, no-obligation consultation.